LaTroy Hawkins

-LaTroy Hawkins (born December 21, 1972) is an American former professional baseball pitcher.
-In his 21-year Major League Baseball (MLB) career, he played for the Minnesota Twins, Chicago Cubs, San Francisco Giants, Baltimore Orioles, Colorado Rockies, New York Yankees, Houston Astros, Milwaukee Brewers, Los Angeles Angels of Anaheim, New York Mets, and Toronto Blue Jays.
+LaTroy Hawkins (born December 21, 1972) is an American former professional baseball pitcher who currently serves as the bullpen coach for the Minnesota Twins of Major League Baseball (MLB).
+In his 21-year MLB career, he played for the Twins, Chicago Cubs, San Francisco Giants, Baltimore Orioles, Colorado Rockies, New York Yankees, Houston Astros, Milwaukee Brewers, Los Angeles Angels of Anaheim, New York Mets, and Toronto Blue Jays.
 Through the 2020 season, his 1,042 games pitched were the 10th-most of any major league player.
 He has also registered saves against all 30 MLB teams.

 Born and raised in Gary, Indiana, Hawkins was a seventh-round draft pick of the Twins out of high school.
 He debuted with the team in 1995 and reached the major leagues for good in 1997.
 After posting some of the worst earned run averages (ERA) in the American League (AL) in 1998 and 1999, Hawkins was moved to the bullpen in 2000.
 He struggled as the Twins' closer in 2001 but found better success thereafter in a setup role, posting a career-low 1.86 ERA in 2003 and reaching the playoffs in 2002 and 2003 with Minnesota.

-In 2004, the Cubs signed Hawkins to setup for closer Joe Borowski, but he blew several saves and became unpopular with the team's fans.
+In 2004, the Cubs signed Hawkins to set up for closer Joe Borowski, but he blew several saves and became unpopular with the team's fans.
 He was traded to the Giants in 2005 and served as a setup man again for various teams for the next few seasons.
 He reached the World Series with the Rockies in 2007, though the team was swept by the Boston Red Sox in four games.
 Hawkins joined the Yankees in 2008, struggled, and was traded to the Astros, where he was very effective.
 In 2009, he filled in for an injured José Valverde as the Astros' closer and posted a 2.13 ERA.
 He signed a two-year contract with the Brewers after the season and reached the playoffs with Milwaukee again in 2011.

 After spending a year with the Angels in 2012, Hawkins had to sign a minor league contract with the Mets in 2013.
 He made their roster and had become their closer by the end of the year.
 In 2014, as the oldest player in the NL, he served as Colorado's closer.
 In 2015, he reached the playoffs with the Blue Jays before retiring at the end of the year.